epr-ds/opencart-quickapi-development/README.md

 # OpenCart QuickAPI Development
-A Module creator for APIs OpenCart v3 Developers
+A very basic API creator for OpenCart APIs v3 Developers

 ## Features
-This OpenCart Module allows to build your own code throught API's in an easily way, just for testing, developing or learning coding APIs that could be consumed by client apps.
+This OpenCart Module allows to build your own code throught API's in an easily way, just for testing, developing or learning how to code APIs that could be consumed by client apps.

-QuickAPI Developer builds all modules added from the Extension/Module manager in one just single file and those functions defined in the module(s) marked as public could be consumed by the client, otherwise they won't be handled.
+QuickAPI Developement builds all modules added from the Extension/Module/QuickAPI manager split into different files.

-The built file is allocated in `catalog/controller/api/`, so it will be public.
+The OpenCart QuickAPI extension builds the code into different files based on OpenCart v3 MVC-L standard: controller, model and language, whose are located into `catalog/controller/api/api_name.php`, `catalog/model/extension/module/quickapi/api_name.php`, `catalog/language/en-gb/api/api_name.php`, respectively.

+The extension has with already built-in functions such as `processRequest` into the controller for handling the request based on the type, i.e: `GET`, `POST`, `PUT` and `DELETE`.
+(Read the code for more details).

+This extension allows to build code asynchronously so that it reflects change inmediately.

 ## How to install
 1. Download repository